dseichter/yahac/docs/docs/mqtt.md

 As soon as you have enabled the MQTT integration, you can proceed with the MQTT setup of yahac.

+!!! danger "Security Notice"
+    MQTT integration allows remote command execution on your computer.
+Ensure your MQTT broker is properly secured with authentication and encryption.
+See [Automation Security](automation.md#command) for details.

 ## Configuration

 Using the Settings entry of the yahac menu, you will see again the configuration window.